code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csd.md

 ### <a name="standards"></a>Will CS Discoveries be mapped to standards?

 We are developing the course using the K-12 CS Framework and the interim CSTA standards as guidance.
 Once the course is complete, and the revised CSTA standards have been released, we will provide a mapping to those standards.

+### <a name="supplies"></a>What materials and supplies are required for CS Discoveries?

+* Normal classroom supplies (pens, pencils, coloring, scissors, extra paper)
+* Computers
+* Worksheet Printing (There are worksheets with some lessons.
+Some teachers get around this by doing everything digitally)
+* Couple Decks of Cards
+* Aluminum Foil
+* Containers that can hold water
+* [Adafruit's Circuit Playground Boards](https://learn.adafruit.com/introducing-circuit-playground/overview) and Micro USB cables.
+The curriculum is designed for a ratio of 2 students to 1 board & 1 usb cable***

+\*** For teachers participating in our 2017-18 Professional Learning Program who are implementing the full-year version of the course, we will be subsidizing one [classroom kit](https://www.adafruit.com/product/3399) of Adafruit Circuit Playground Boards.
+This kit contains 15 boards and accessories and supports a classroom of 30 students, assuming a 2:1 ratio of students to boards.
+The subsidized cost of the classroom kit will be less than $100 and further details about ordering kits will be sent to teachers in winter 2017. \***

 <!--
 #### Can I pilot the new course?